deiga/blogging/efiblog_my_setup_development_on_osx.md

 A lot of my friends and colleagues tend to turn to me when they need advice on good software for OS X.
 I've used OS X for many years now, both personally and professionally, and have always felt the need to improve my workflow and the tools I use, so I've tested _a lot_ of stuff out there.
 A colleague of mine suggested I do a write-up of how I setup my machine and here we are.
-This is mostly targeted for a development machine, but I use the exact same setup for my personal machines too.
+This blog post mostly targeted for a development machine, but I use the exact same setup for my personal machines too.

 ## Setup